sergeykosik/bitbucket-repo-watcher/README.md

 ## How to install as a Windows service

 1. Ensure the correct config is in place
+2. The recommended way to install node-windows is with npm, using the global flag:
+3. `$ npm install -g node-windows`
+4. Then, in your project root, run:
+5. `npm link node-windows`
+6. Then install the win service, run:
+7. `npm run install-win-service`

+## How to uninstall

+1. Run the following, which will uninstall the already instaled win service
-2. `$ npm run install-win-service`
+2. `npm run uninstall-win-service`
-3. Run services.msc to open the Services Manager
-4. Start the `bitbucket-repo-watcher` service (this will keep the app running, which will query the repo at the specified date/time)

 #### Note:
 The `bitbucket-repo-watcher` service is reporting the Windows events.
-Search The Windows Event Viewer for "nssm".
+Search The Windows Event Viewer for "BitBucket Repo Watcher".

 ## How to configure email notifications with Gmail